 What Happens during Oral Sedation?

 When oral sedation is used for dental procedures in our Surrey dental facility, the patient is asked to take sedation pills prior to the beginning of the procedure.
 After a few minutes have passed, the patient will begin to feel drowsy.
 However, the patient does not become fully unconscious, which is why this method is also referred to as oral conscious sedation.
 The patient might have some cloudy memory of the process.
-However, he will not remember much and will not feel any pain.
+However, they will not remember much.

 What Happens during Nitrous Oxide Sedation?